xLs51/Twemoji-Picker/README.md

 With Twemoji-Picker you can save your message to a database!

-The message : 'Twemoji-picker :smiley: :thumbsup:' is converted into `Twemoji-picker &#x1f600 &#x1f44d`so it can be saved to an utf8mb4 table.
+The message : 'Twemoji-picker :grinning: :thumbsup:' is converted into `Twemoji-picker &#x1f600 &#x1f44d`so it can be saved to an utf8mb4 table.

 When retrieving the data, you will need the [twemoji.js](http://github.com/twitter/twemoji) to parse the Unicode.